Sleep training for naps can be so different than bedtime sleep training. See our top tips on how to tackle daytime sleep training.

 4. Be Consistent

 Sleep training for naps takes time.
 Bedtime usually falls into place in a few days, but naps can sometimes take up to two weeks.
-Don’t be discouraged if your baby is still experiencing a 45-minute intruder and short naps.
+Don’t be discouraged if your baby is still experiencing short naps at first.

 Stay the course and their naps will get better!